Rationality of admissible affine vertex algebras in the category O: Introduction

 By a well-known result of Zhu \cite{Zhu96}, there is a one-to-one correspondence between positively graded simple modules over a graded vertex algebra $V$ and simple $\Zhu(V)$-modules, where $\Zhu(V)$ is {\em Zhu's algebra} of $V$.
 In the case that $V$ is an affine vertex algebra $\Vs{k}$, we have

-for some two sided-ideal $J_k$ of the universal enveloping algebra $U(\fing)$ of $\fing$.
-Since a simple $U(\fing)$-module $M$ is an $\Zhu(\Vs{k})$-module if and only if the annihilating ideal of $M$ in $U(\fing)$ contains $J_k$, our problem amounts to classify the primitive ideals of $U(\fing)$ containing $J_k$.
+for some two sided-ideal $I_k$ of the universal enveloping algebra $U(\fing)$ of $\fing$.
+Since a simple $U(\fing)$-module $M$ is an $\Zhu(\Vs{k})$-module if and only if the annihilating ideal of $M$ in $U(\fing)$ contains $I_k$, our problem amounts to classify the primitive ideals of $U(\fing)$ containing $I_k$.
 Because any primitive ideal of $U(\fing)$ is the annihilating ideal of a highest weight representation of $\fing$ \cite{Duf77}, it suffices to classify simple highest weight representations of $\Zhu(\Vs{k})$, or equivalently, to classify simple $\Vs{k}$-modules in the category $\BGG$ of $\affg$.

 Let $L(\lam)$ be the irreducible highest weight representation of $\affg$ with highest weight $\lam$. \begin{MainTh} Let $k$ be an admissible number\footnote{A complex number $k$ is called admissible if $\Irr{k\Lam_0}$ is an admissible representation. }, $\lam$ a weight of $\affg$ of level $k$.
 Then $L(\lam)$ is a module over $\Vs{k}$ if and only if it is an admissible representation whose integral root system is isomorphic to that of $\Vs{k}$.
-In particular the conjecture of Adamovi\'c and Milas \cite[Conjecture 3.5.7]{AdaMil95} holds, that is, any $\Vs{k}$-module in the category $\BGG$ of $\affg$ is completely reducible. \end{MainTh}
+In particular any $\affg$-module from the category $\BGG$ is an $\Irr{k\Lam_0}$-module if and only if it is a direct sum of such admissible representations of $\affg$ of level $k$.